fernandopassaia/app_fullstackdemo/README.md

 Users should belong to a Company (or even better - User should belong to a Real-Entity like Employee or something), Claims should have Profiles (like Master, Admin...) where the Claims will be connected (not right to the user).
-We also need a screen to manage the CRUD of the Claims (that we don't have on this app).
+We also need a screen to manage the CRUD of the Claims (that we don"t have on this app).
 Create category for the Devices:

 We also need to implement things like RefreshToken Logic, WelcomeEmail, Recover Password, Change PassWord Screen and go on and on - lot of other things to use this app in a Real-scenario.
 We need to adapt lot of things to a REAL-WORLD